 The lounge promises an inviting atmosphere in which to sleep, talk, study, or listen to music in a place where students are welcome.
 The use of the lounge is a privilege and plays an integral role in the daily lives of a large percentage of the student body.
-Historically, only students in grades 11-12 have been allowed to use the lounge.
+Historically, only students in grades 11-12 have been allowed by the students to use the lounge.

 Dances and Social Events

 All Uni High dances (excluding Prom) are open to all students of the school.
-A nominal fee may be charged for admission to dances.
+A nominal fee may be charged for admission to many dances.
 This fee is used as either a fundraiser for a class/organization or to help offset the cost of organizing the dance.
 Below are some of the main dances held each year at Uni High, the sponsoring group, and the times: